 Plague is a class of dangerous, life-threatening and infectious disease mainly caused by the gram-negative, rod-shaped coccobacillus called Yersinia pestis.
 This bacterium is mainly found in animals like rodents or rats and then it is transmitted through the insects that feed on the blood of these animals.
 This disease is called by several names: Black Plague – as the black rats are the carrier of this dangerous disease.

-The above figure shows a clear picture of how the disease transmits from the bacteria present in the rodent to human beings.
+The above figure shows a clear picture of how the plague disease transmits from the bacteria present in the rodent to human beings.

 Types of Plague

 There are three kinds of Plague disease:

-- Bubonic plague causes an infection in the lymph nodes of the body.
-The lymph nodes swell and cause serious pain.
-It is transmitted through the fleas that contain the bacteria.
+- Bubonic plague disease – It an infection in the lymph nodes of the body.
+The lymph nodes swell and cause serious pain and it is transmitted through the fleas that contain the bacteria.

 - Pneumonic plague disease – It is a contagious disease that causes infection in the lungs.
 Pneumonic plague disease is mainly transmitted from one person to another.
 In this condition, the patient develops several disorders such as chest pain, cough, cold, etc.

 - Septicemic plague disease – It is the infection of the blood that leads to Septicemic plague.
 This is a condition where the bacteria, almost kills the cells of the blood in the human body causing death.

 Causes of Plague